cmg777/starter-academic-v501/content/publication/20230502-APJRS /index.md

 ---
-title: "Measuring and understanding regional inequality through the lens of the Indonesian experience: A book review of regional inequality and development by Takahiro Akita and Mitsuhiko Kataoka"
+title: "Measuring and understanding regional inequality through the lens of the Indonesian experience"
 authors:
 - admin
 date: "2023-05-02T00:00:00Z"